 After a lot of soul searching (with the support of dark chocolate and The Golden Girls), I realized that the reason I became a musician was because I want to impact others.
 More specifically, I want to help others have a clear plan of how to turn their interests and talents into a career that is as unique and beautiful as they are.

 That brings us to today, which consists of:

 a thriving private studio with a waiting list

 the ability to set my own hours while working with high-achieving students

 performing with a group of colleagues that are close enough to feel like family

 teaching masterclasses and assisting in product development for a major woodwind company

 giving professional development lectures and workshops across the country

-But best of all, I get to use my experience to help YOU create a portfolio career that you LOVE.
+I get to use my experience to help you create a portfolio career that you love.